-“Jubilee for the Earth” is a podcast mini-series about biodiversity and our sacred story launching August 31.
+“Jubilee for the Earth: biodiversity & our sacred story” is a podcast mini-series about the beaty of biodiversity and the threats it faces.

 It is produced by the Missionary Society of St. Columban.
 We are a Society of priests and lay people who live and share the good news of the Gospel by working with those who are poor and exploited, including the earth.